MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

     The local account machine password isn't completely removed from the device.
 This behavior is by design due to Apple's FileVault disk encryption, which uses the local password as the unlock key.

-  - The local account username isn't changed and is left as-is.
+  - The local account username isn't changed and stays as-is.
   - End users can use Touch ID to sign in to the device.
   - There are fewer passwords for users and admins to remember and manage.​
   - Users must enter their Microsoft Entra password after a device reboots.
 After this initial machine unlock​, Touch ID can unlock the device.